EnergySystemsModellingLab/MUSE_OS/docs/inputs/correlation_files.rst

     This is the SectorName in which these parameters apply to.

 FunctionType
     This is the function type you would like to MUSE to use.
-These can be logistic-sigmoid, ...
+MUSE allows these to be:

+        - Exponential
+        - ExponentialAdj
+        - Logistic
+        - Loglog
+        - LogisticSigmoid
+        - Linear
+        - endogenous_demand

+    Your own functions can be created using the `@register_regression` function, from the `regressions.py` file.

 Coeff
     This is the coefficient for the respective function type.
+These are explicitly defined within the `regressions.py` file, as they differ between functions.

 RegionName
     This is the region in which these parameters apply to.